Kotlin vs Java: Why is Kotlin the 1st choice for Android apps today, and how did it replace Java?

 Java is used to build web apps, Android apps, server apps, embedded systems, Big Data tools, systems, etc. Companies using Java: Netflix, Apple TV, Airbnb, eBay, Uber, Pinterest, LinkedIn.

-Java has many essential features that make it one of the most useful programming languages today.
+Java has many essential features that make this language quite useful:

 When Java is compiled, it is compiled into platform-independent bytecode distributed over the web and interpreted by the JVM (Virtual Machine) on whichever platform it runs.